brokenricefilms/dotfiles/README.md

 - `H`: is `:cprevious` the previous error in the list
 - `L`: is `:cNext` the next error in the list
 - `M`: is `Ctrl + ^`, switch between the previous file.
-- `Shift + enter` normal/insert mode: new line on bottom
+- `Shift + enter` normal/insert mode: new line on bottom (still stay in normal/insert mode)
-- `Ctrl + enter` normal/insert mode: new line on top
+- `Ctrl + enter` normal/insert mode: new line on top (still stay in normal/insert mode)

 #### Writing